dphfox/tiniest/README.md

 - Snapshots with your own serialiser
 - Test discovery with your own IO system
-- Offending line snippers with your own IO system
+- Offending line snippets with your own IO system

 ## Usage